donomii/Quon/README.md

 Tags are notes that you can place on data.
 At the moment, only boxes can be tagged, but I hope that I will be able to tag everything, eventually.

 Tags are key/value data that can be attached to a box.
-Quonverter uses them heavily during parsing, to store things like line number, type, file origin, etc.
+Quon uses tags heavily during parsing, to store things like line number, type, file origin, etc.

 Tags solve a common problem in programming, which is that the programmer needs to annotate some data without actually altering that data.
 The parse tree is the most clear example.
 You have a complex data structure, like a program, and you want to add extra data to the structure for debugging, such as line number and source file.
 Normally you can't modify the data structure, because you don't "own" the data type.
 If you change the data type, you can no longer pass it to any of the old functions, because they only accept the old type, not your new, improved type.

-Some languages solve this by having generics, or inheritence but quonverter doesn't have generics yet, and generics don't work exactly like tags.
-So instead quonverter hides the extra data.
+Some languages solve this by having generics, or inheritence but quon doesn't have generics yet, and generics don't work exactly like tags.
+So instead quon hides the extra data.
 Now the old functions can keep working like usual, but you can also keep extra data in your data structure that the old functions can't see.

 ## Boxes